framely/community/docs/guide/reuse-component.md

 :::
 ::::

-## Prepare a provider
+## Set up a provider
 To allow a module to interact with its service implementation, you need to set up a compatible provider in your organization and configure it so that it can connect to the actual backend.
 Additionally, you need to populate the backend with your business information.

-In this guide, you will clone a PostgREST provider to host your business hour data.
-The PostgREST provider is OpenCUI-hosted, which means that the corresponding backend implementation of services is also built and managed by OpenCUI.
-This backend is essentially a PostgreSQL database with RESTful APIs for its stored procedures.
-Additionally, this backend comes with an admin interface called backoffice, which allows business operators to populate the database with their business data.
+Instead of setting up a provider from scratch, in this guide, you will clone a PostgREST provider.
+The PostgREST provider is hosted by OpenCUI, which means that the corresponding backend implementation of services is also built and managed by OpenCUI.
+This backend is essentially a PostgreSQL database with RESTful implementation for the service API using its stored procedures.
+Additionally, this backend comes with an admin interface called "backoffice," which allows business operators to populate the database with their business data.

+As an OpenCUI-hosted provider, the project contains not only a stub that abstracts the complexities of communication to masquerade remote services as local function calls, but also the schema needed to create the database, as well as function definitions that can be turned into stored procedures.
+This allows OpenCUI to build and deploy a fully functional backend for each deployed PostgREST provider.
+The PostgREST provider is automatically configured and introduces no external dependencies, making it a very convenient way to provide full-stack behavior.

-In this case, you can set the main business hours for each day of the week, as well as the hours for special occasions.
-OpenCUI-hosted providers introduce no external dependencies, making the deployment of the chatbot easier.
-Furthermore, the connection is automatically configured, so builders don't need to worry about it.
+Once deployed, you need to inject the business data into the backend.
+For this use case, you set the business hours for each day of the week, as well as the hours for special occasions.

 ### Clone the provider
 1. Clone the [hoursProvider](https://build.opencui.io/org/me.quickstart/agent/hoursProvider/struct/service_schema) project and set the **Project label** to _hoursProvider_ (it is ok to set to something else, but let's use this label in the quickstart).

-2. In the cloned provider, merge the cloned the content.
+2. In the just cloned provider, merge the initial definition.
-   * go to **Versions** page and click **Pull request** in the upper-right corner of the Versions area.
+   1. go to **Versions** page and click **Pull request** in the upper-right corner of the Versions area.

       ::: thumbnail
       ![pull request](/images/guide/use-service/pull-request.png)
       :::

-   * Click on the request you just pulled, and **Compare diffs** field will slide out.
+   2. Click on the request you just pulled, and **Compare diffs** field will slide out.

       ::: thumbnail
       ![click request](/images/guide/use-service/click-request.png)
       :::

-   * In the **Compare diffs** drawer, click **Approve PR**, then click **Merge**.
+   3. In the **Compare diffs** drawer, click **Approve PR**, then click **Merge**.

       ::: thumbnail
       ![click approve pr](/images/guide/use-service/click-approve.png)
       :::

-   * Enter the **Version tag** and click **Save**.
+   4. Enter the **Version tag** and click **Save**.

       ::: thumbnail
       ![version tag](/images/guide/use-service/version-tag.png)